Simple Graphics [1/15]

 disc(480, 360, i*5, /green);

-The line function draws a line.
+The line procedure draws a line.

-The line function can accept 5 arguments:
+The line procedure can accept 5 arguments:

 line(x1, y1, x2, y2, color)